Foster care: Outcomes

 Youth who are aging out of foster care often face difficulties in transitioning into adulthood, especially in terms of finding stable housing, employment, finances, and educational opportunities.
 The suspected reason for these difficulties involves a lack of stability experienced while in the foster care system, and the reported abuse and/or neglect in their childhood, which may affect their ability to cope with significant life changes.
 In the United States, there are independent living programs designed with the intent to serve the needs of transitioning foster youth.
 However, youth aging out of foster care have indicated that these programs are failing to fully address the needs of young adults without familial assistance.
+Nearly half reported that they were unprepared for independent living and cited a lack of concrete needs such as safe housing, money and bus passes after aging out.

 In a study conducted by Gypen et al. (2017), involving a cross-database analysis of research articles relevant to the outcomes of former foster youth, they found that the educational, mental health, employment, income, stable housing, criminal involvement and substance abuse issues outcomes for youth who have aged out of the foster care system are substantially poorer than their peers.
 For example, Gypen et al. (2017), indicated that only 45% of former foster youth received a high school diploma, which is 23% lower than the general population.
-There are also significantly poorer outcomes for children who were formerly in foster care than children from low-income households.
+There are also significantly poorer outcomes for children who were formerly in foster care than children from low-income households and racial minorities.
+African American former foster youth graduate high school at a much lower rate then their white counterparts.
+The likelihood for secondary degree obtainment, whether a two or four year degree, is significantly decreased compared to the general population in every survey.
+A 2011 study found that between 8-13% of former foster youth obtained either a 2 or 4 year college degree compared to 34-44% of the general population.
 Children who are eventually adopted by their placement family show greater outcomes, in terms of finding stable housing, employment, finances and education opportunities, than those who aged out of the foster care system without a permanent placement.